threelittlemonkeys/text-classification-pytorch/sae/README.md

 # The Self-Attentive Encoder in PyTorch

-A PyTorch implementation of the Self-Attentive Encoder for text classification.
+A PyTorch implementation of self-attentive encoder (SAE) for text classification.

 Supported features:
 - Mini-batch training with CUDA